You Don’t Have to Play With Your Children

 Wait.
 Hold it right there.

 Am I saying adulthood doesn’t involve play?
 Maybe that’s not the message you want to send your kids.
-Maybe you’re enlightened and you know that a boring, all-work-no-play example of adulthood is NOT what you want to show your children.
+Maybe you’re enlightened and you know that a boring, all-work-no-play example of adulthood is NOT what you want to model for your children.

 Hang in there with me.
 I’ll address that.